-Plan on a Clear Coat With Larger Surfaces
+#1-Not Planning on a Clear Coat With Larger Surfaces

 Spray paint can produce an even finish when painting surfaces like chairs and smaller surfaces, but with tables and larger furniture items, it can be really difficult to get a finish on a larger surface area that is even.
 With larger surfaces like tables, dressers and other furniture pieces with large flat areas, plan on sanding after you paint.
 Give your piece a good thin coat of spray paint and then a second one after it has dried.
 Use long slow motions, going with the grain of the wood.
 When the second coat is dry lightly sand it with a grit of 200 or more.
 Paint a 3rd coat if you feel the need.

-#2-Over Spraying in One Spot
+#2-Over Spraying in One Area

 Make sure you do smooth, even sprays that don’t overlap too much in order to keep the paint from building up and dripping.
 Drips can be a real pain to deal with and fix, the best way to deal with them is to prevent them from happening.
 In some spots where you need to paint corners and beveled edges from different angles, it may be best to spray from one angle, then move to another part of the piece and then come back to that area and spray from anther angle, to allow the first spot a few minutes to dry before hitting that area again.

-Avoid Spraying When It’s Too Cold
+#3-Spraying When It’s Too Cold

 Colder temperatures and rapidly dropping temperatures can cause the paint to crackle as it’s drying.
 Crackled paint can also be a real pain to fix, so if possible.
 Try to warm up the space that you are working in and keep it at an even temperature as the paint is drying.

 #4- Watch Your Spraying Distance